synfinner/Natsar/README.md

 This is an ongoing project, please feel free to keep checking back as I add functions and more!

+## What this script does

+* Pulls the Telegram Bot ID, Username, and Name
+* Extracts the users that are sending bot updates
+* Pulls user profile name and description
+* Attempts to pull downloadable file links contained within bot updates

 ## Output

 ```